2018 United States House of Representatives elections in Louisiana: District 6

 The 6th district is located within the Baton Rouge metropolitan area, including Central City, Denham Springs, and parts of the state capital, Baton Rouge.
 The district also stretches down into Acadiana taking in Thibodaux and parts of Houma.
-This is a strong Republican district with a PVI of R+19.
-Republican Garret Graves has represented this district since 2015 and was reelected in 2016 with 63% of the vote.
+This is a strong Republican district, and had a PVI of R+19.
+Republican Garret Graves had represented this district since 2015 and was reelected in 2016 with 63% of the vote.